hzheng/1pass4all/README.rst

              random salts even on the same machine, which means the result bookmarklets are *NOT* compatible.
-             To keep the bookmarklets compatible, you should make sure they come from the same version and the salts are exactly the same.
+             To keep the bookmarklets compatible, you should make sure they come from the same main version and the salts are exactly the same.

 Usage
 -----